robertguss/canvas-programmatic-api-docs/canvas_api_resources/quiz_reports.md

 This API allows you to cancel a previous request you issued for a report to be generated.
 Or in the case of an already generated report, you’d like to remove it, perhaps to generate it another time with an updated version that provides new features.

 You must check the report’s generation status before attempting to use this interface.
-See the “workflow\_state” property of the QuizReport’s Progress object for more information.
+See the “workflow_state” property of the QuizReport’s Progress object for more information.
 Only when the progress reports itself in a “queued” state can the generation be aborted.

 **Responses**

-* `204 No Content` if your request was accepted
+- `204 No Content` if your request was accepted
-* `422 Unprocessable Entity` if the report is not being generated or can not be aborted at this stage
+- `422 Unprocessable Entity` if the report is not being generated or can not be aborted at this stage

-***
+---

 This documentation is generated directly from the Canvas LMS source code, available [on Github](https://github.com/instructure/canvas-lms).